 Students may request permission to take an independent, directed study course under the supervision of a professor.
-For master's courses, a directed study requires the equivalent of 1,000 pages of reading per semester hour in lieu of class attendance, plus a project approved by the professor.
-The character of the work and the way of reporting it will be left to the professor, but all directed study courses must be approved by the Academic Dean.
+For master's courses, a directed study requires a minimum of 1,000 pages of reading per credit hour, a project/paper, and at least six substantive interactions between the professor and the student.
+All directed study courses must be approved by the professor and the Academic Dean.
 These courses must be completed within the semester in which they are started.
 The normal tuition rate is charged for all directed study courses.